Stephen Feber

 • The Heritage Alliance - strategic planning workshop and organisational analysis for the Trustee Board

-• Imperial War Museums – five sites - four-month strategic planning workshop process for the senior management team when Diane Lees started as DG
+• Imperial War Museums – five sites - four-month strategic planning workshop process for the senior management team when Diane Lees started as DG, now succeeded by Caro Howell

 • Imperial War Museum North - exhibition and site re-planning